 The SFMOMA Partnership

-A comprehensive program of conservation, public education, and CCSF student internships will accompany the exhibition of the work, which will be announced in greater detail at a later date.
+A comprehensive program of conservation, public education, and CCSF student internships accompany the exhibition of the work.

-The Pan American Unity will be temporarily relocated to the museum’s free, un-ticketed space – the Roberts Family Gallery – that provides unrestricted access to view the mural and also provides for sidewalk viewing.
+Pan American Unity is temporarily relocated to the museum’s free, unticketed space – the Roberts Family Gallery – that provides unrestricted access to view the mural and also provides for sidewalk viewing.

 The loan of the mural is temporary, as outlined between a binding document between the College and the Museum, and will be returned to the College after the exhibit concludes.
 Additionally, the costs of the mural’s relocation and conservation are being covered entirely by the SFMOMA.